bhrolenok/lugchat/node-lugChatCliClient/README.md

 * install node 16+ and npm
 * `npm install` from this directory
-* generate a keypair to use
+* generate a signing keypair to use
   * `openssl genrsa -out private.pem 4096`
   * `openssl rsa -in private.pem -pubout -out public.pem`
 * create .env file (see next section)